OpenSWPC/OpenSWPC/doc/md/English/2._Parameter_Settings/0207_source.md

 The source mechanisms of the faulting are given by a six-component moment tensor or by three parameters of a double couple source (`strike`, `dip`, `rake`).
 The source locations can be given either by their computational or geographical coordinates.
+The size of the earthquake can be described by seismic moment $M_0$ or moment magnitude $M_W$ or fault slip $D$ & area $S$.
+In total, there are
-Therefore, there are eight possible formats to describe the source.
+ten possible formats to describe the source.
 In the program, sources are given as a stress-drop source by using the moment rate function.
 The moment rate function is chosen from the given six functions.
 They require parameters in the source list file for their starting time $T_0$,